US Space Command Says Russia Conducted Anti-Satellite Missile Test - UrduPoint

 US Space Command Says Russia Conducted Anti-Satellite Missile Test

+The United States' Space Command on Wednesday accused Russia of testing a missile intended to target satellites in orbit

-MOSCOW (UrduPoint News / Sputnik - 16th December, 2020) The United States' Space Command on Wednesday accused Russia of testing a missile intended to target satellites in orbit without proving any details.
+MOSCOW (UrduPoint News / Sputnik - 16th December, 2020) The United States' Space Command on Wednesday accused Russia of testing a missile intended to target satellites in orbit.

 Both the US and Russia are parties to the Outer Space Treaty, along with China, India, the UK and over 100 other nations, prohibiting the militarization of space.

-The treaty does not prohibit countries from developing technology to shoot down their own defunct satellites, with all of the US, Russia, China and India having demonstrated the capability to do so.
+The treaty does not prohibit countries from developing technology to shoot down their own defunct satellites, with US, Russia, China and India having demonstrated the capability to do so.

 In 2007, China shot down its Fengyun-1C meteorological satellite creating a ring of debris around the earth which spacecraft to this day must maneuver to avoid.